 When to compare PDFs

-How to compare two PDFs free
+How to compare two PDFs free — step by step

-- Open ihatepdf.cv/compare-pdfs
+- Open ihatepdf.cv/compare-pdfs — no sign-up required

-- Upload the first PDF (original version) on the left
+- Upload the first PDF (original version) on the left panel

-- Upload the second PDF (revised version) on the right
+- Upload the second PDF (revised version) on the right panel

 - Both documents display side by side with synchronized scrolling

-What to look for when comparing PDFs
+What to look for when comparing contract PDFs

 Frequently asked questions

-Does the comparison tool highlight differences automatically?
+Does the comparison tool automatically highlight differences?

 Are my documents uploaded to a server?